filter parameter anywhere in the API, instead of pasting

 Get a single collection

-Returns the same shape as one row in results above.
+results above.
 The collection’s

 entities are paged separately to keep response sizes bounded: